HistoryAtState/hsg-project/README.md

 # hsg-project

 The new hsg3 spans many git repositories, which together form the applications and data published at history.state.gov.
-This project simplifies the tasks of getting these repositories, building the and creating application and data packages to load into eXist.
+This project simplifies the tasks of getting these repositories and building and creating packages to install into eXist.

 ## Goals